 This is one of the most important skills in life you can learn and the one that will almost certainly come in handy at one point in time.
 So, if you happen to get a flat tire (you’ll notice your car is steering weirdly and you’ll hear a strange flapping noise) make sure to stop and change that pancake.

 Driving on an over- or under-inflated tire is also quite dangerous.
 With a cheap tire-pressure gauge, you can quickly check the readings and compare it to your optimal levels.
 Usually, every car has a list of pressure levels written inside the driver’s doors on a warning sticker.
-Some cars, like small 4wd SUVs from Ford, have a Tire Pressure Monitoring System that will alert you when your tires are getting too low on air.
+Some cars, like a Ford’s small SUV, have a Tire Pressure Monitoring System that will alert you when your tires are getting too low on air.
 Having well-pressurized tires will make your ride safer, make the tires last longer and even improve your fuel economy!

 How to jump-start a car

 Jump-starting a car is another skill that can potentially be a lifesaver (for you and for other people in traffic).
 Car batteries usually die if you drain them, if you have a weak battery with corroded connections or if you happen to experience very hot or cold temperatures.
 It might sound scary, but it’s actually quite simple to jump start a car and it requires just a set of jumper cables and another car.
 So if you ever get a dead battery, get your cables out and start your jump start process.
 There’s a strict way you attach clamps to the battery, so make sure to carry a solid manual in your glove compartment.
 Once your car starts, make sure to keep it running for some time to charge the battery completely and you’re good to go!